Rajput Rebellion (1708–1710): Rebellion

 Bahadur Shah was forced to move south and could not come back till 12 June 1710.
-During this time, the Rajput states of Marwar and Amber united against the Turks, against whom all of Rajputana had taken up arms.
-Jai Singh and Durgadas Rathore were made the leaders of this rebellion.
-The Mughal regent Asad Khan tried his best to sue for peace with the Rajput Rajas however it was too late.
-Ajit Singh and Jai Singh had taken their capitals back from the Mughal Garrisons.
-Jodhpur was captured in July and Amber in October 1708.
-Sayyid Hussain Barha and Churaman Jat were sent with a big force to retake Amber, however Barha was shot dead with his brothers and the Mughals were defeated.
+During this time, the Rajput Kingdoms of Marwar and Amber united against the Mughals.
+Jai Singh II and Durgadas Rathore took up the cause of the rebellion.
+The Mughal regent Asad Khan attempted to make peace with the Rajputs, however this was unsuccessful.

+Ajit Singh and Jai Singh II had taken their capitals back from the Mughal Garrisons.
+Jodhpur was recaptured in July and Amber in October 1708.
+Sayyid Hussain Barha and Churaman Jat were sent with a large force to retake Amber, however Barha was shot dead with his brothers and the Mughals were defeated.
 Three thousand Mughals were killed at Sambhar.
 Jai Singh in his letter to Chattrasal has written that "among the dead were all three Faujdars".
 The Rajputs also took all the Mughal treasury of Sambhar and distributed it among the people.
 When Bahadur Shah got to know of this defeat, he immediately tried to sue for peace by offering to restore Ajit Singh and Jai Singh to their thrones, however the Rajputs demanded the restoration of their lands that had been forcefully taken by Aurangzeb in 1679 and the expulsion of the Mughals from Rajputana.
 The Mughal Emperor was not ready to do this and the war continued.

 Mughal faujdars were sent to pillage the farms and villages, although they met with resistance in every fort that they crossed.
 Mir Khan, the faujdar of Narnol had gathered 7,000 mughals and was joined by 6,000 Jats under Churaman.
 However, in January 1710 this army was effectively checked by Gaj Singh Naruka of Javli, who was loyal to Jai Singh.
 On 24 March 1710, Muhammad Shah, the governor of Tonk was defeated and forced to abandon his holdings.
 The Rajput Rajas had formed military outposts at Rewari and Narnaul, 45 miles from Delhi and sent their armies towards Delhi, Rohtaka and Agra to harass the Mughals.
-Jai Singh also started sending letters to the Bundelas, Sikhs and the Marathas in order to spread discontent in the country against the Mughals.
+Jai Singh II also sent letters to the Bundelas, Sikhs and the Marathas in order to spread discontent in the country against the Mughals.